-- 1 Where would you start looking for more information about filters? - 2 What are some of the differences between filters and blending modes. - 3 What is a conditional action?
+- Where would you start looking for more information about filters? - 2 What are some of the differences between filters and blending modes? - How can you use a low-resolution image at a larger size?

 - 1 To find more information about filters, refer to Photoshop Help. - 2 Typically, blending modes apply either at the layer level or to painting tool properties.
-You can apply filters to layers or to selected areas of an image layer. - 3 A conditional action is an action that plays specific actions depending on specified critieria, such as an image's orientation.
+You can apply filters to layers or to selected areas of an image layer. - 3 To upscale a low-resolution image, choose Image > Image Size, select the desired file size and resolution, select Resample, and then choose Preserve Details (Enlargement) from the Resample menu.